Forrest Township, Livingston County, Illinois

 Forrest Township is located in Livingston County, Illinois.
 As of the 2010 census, its population was 1,605 and it contained 627 housing units.

+History

-Forrest Township formed from a portion of Chatsworth Township as Forrestville Township in 1861, but then changed its name to just Forrest in 1865.
+Forrest Township was created from Chatsworth Township in 1861 as Forrestville Township.
+The name was changed to Forrest Township in 1865.

 Geography

 According to the 2010 census, the township has a total area of 36.36 sqmi, all land.